Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 however you still need to open the logs and examine the results.
 If you are running hundreds of tests, each with it's own log, this will be time-consuming.

-When to *verify/assertTextPresent*, *verify/assertElementPresent*, or *verify/assertText*
+Tradeoofs: *assertTextPresent*, *assertElementPresent*, *assertText*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should now be familiar with these commands, and the mechanics of using them.
 If not, please refer to Chapter 4 first.
 When constructing your tests, you
 will need to decide

-- Do I only check that the text exists on the page?
+- Do I only check that the text exists on the page?  (*verify/assertTextPresent*)
-		(*verify/assertTextPresent*)
 - Do I only check that the HTML element exists on the page?
-That is, the text, image, or other content is not to be checked, only the HTML tag is what is relevant.
+That is, the text, image, or other content is not to be checked, only the HTML tag is what is relevant. (*verify/assertElementPresent*)
-		(*verify/assertElementPresent)
-- Must I test both, the element and it's text content?
+- Must I test both, the element and it's text content?  (*verify/assertText*)
-		(*verify/assertText)

 There is no right answer.
 It depends on the requirements for your test.
 Which, of course, depend on the requirements for the application you're testing.
 If in doubt, and if the requirements are not clear, you can go with your best guess